RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/replacing-data-sources/replacing-data-sources-excel-csv.md

 ### Overview

 When we create a dashboard in **Reveal Application** we often use Excel or CSV files stored in the cloud to populate it with data.
 After exporting the dashboard and embedding it in custom application, we can move these files in a local directory and then use the **Reveal SDK** to access and set them as a local datasource.
-  > [!NOTE] The *CloudToLocalDatasourceProvider* replaces automatically only Excel and CSV files.
-They need to be the same as the files used for creating the dashboard.
-You may change the content of the Excel and CSV datasource files, but the file **schema** has to be the **same**.
-Calls to any other file types or datasources will remain unchanged.

 ### Steps
 To populate the exported dashboard using local Excel and CSV files, you need to follow these steps: